-- 1 Insert a coin into the groove of the battery compartment cover and turn to the left to remove. - 2 Face the central contact of the mercury battery inwards and insert. - Replace the cover by turning it to the right. - Before inserting, wipe all battery poles clean of fingerprints or stains with a dry cloth.
-Unclean poles may cause corrosion and damage the contact points of the camera. - A 1.3 v M20 (#625) mercury battery should be used equivalent to Mallory RM-625R, Eveready E625N, Burgess Hg-625R. - Be sure the battery is inserted in the correct direction by referring to the diagram on the compartment cover.
-Otherwise, the meter will not function properly and the cover cannot be screwed in. - When the camera is not to be used for a long period, remove the mercury battery and keep in a dry place.
+1 Press thumb against the battery compartment cover and turn to the left to remove.

+${\bf 2}$ Face the central contact of the mercury battery inwards and insert.

+3 Replace the cover by turning it to the right.

+Before inserting, wipe all battery poles clean of fingerprints or stains with a dry cloth.
+Unclean poles may cause corrosion and damage the contact points of the camera.

+■ A 1.3v M20 (#625) mercury battery should be used equivalent to Mallory RM-625R, Eveready E625N, Burgess Hg-625R.

+Be sure the battery is inserted in the correct direction by referring to the diagram on the compartment cover.
+Otherwise, the meter will not function properly and the cover cannot be screwed in.

+■ When the camera is not to be used for a long period, remove the mercury battery and keep in a dry place.

+Insufficient Power (Must be replaced)